00A44/Celtic-Dublin-Calligraphy-Font/README.md

 Warning: I am not responsible for any problems that may occur.
 ## Installing On Fedora
 Fedora was a much easier experience.
-Just add the font file into the Font Manager, then change each font to "my font" in the Font settings page.
+Just add the font file into the Font Manager by clicking "Install From File".
+You will probably need to restart your computer for the font to be properly loaded into the Font Manager.
+Go to Fonts in Settings.
+Click "Adjust all fonts".
+Click the check box for Fonts.
+Click "CelticDublinFont".
+Click OK and then Apply.
 ## Installing On Ubuntu
 I could never get Ubuntu to work properly.
 Ubuntu has a hard time rendering the fonts correctly in the web browser.
 ## Installing on Windows 10/Windows 11